inbravo/travel/september-2017/tehri-dam.md

 ##  6:50 AM Roorkee
 *	Old classical city, has a reputation of one of the top most engineering Institute of India, known as IIT
-*	City is full of life and school busses are ferrying kids and staffs.
+*	City is full of life and school buses are ferrying kids and staffs.
 I can see uniform clad elegant female Army doctors, heading for their work
 *	I am getting first sign of Uttarakhand Police.
 I am easily traversing through roads and happy to avoid the notorious traffic jams of this city
 *	Soon back to the nice highway again.
-Throttle is to my maximum cruising speed, heading for the city of Gods
+Throttled to my maximum cruising speed, heading for the city of Gods

 ##  8:00 AM Haridwar
 *	Arrived on time, Hill life is waiting for me, throttled again to max, towards Rishikesh